loveencounterflow/how-to/README.md

 ## Fixing Those Crazy Caret Keys in the Console

+Crazy Caret Keys Syndrome (CCKS)

-**Symptom 1**—In some situations, hitting the return key (or backspace, an arrow key, etc) doesn't do the expected thing in the console, but instead displays a caret code like `^M`.
+**Symptom 1**—In some situations hitting the return key (or backspace, an arrow key, etc) doesn't do the expected thing in the console, but instead displays a caret code like `^M`.

+**Symptom 1a**—In my case, this happened annoyingly often when using `konsole` and being at the interactive prompt of a pager like `less`, which is waiting for me to hit up and down arrow keys to move or `q` to quit.
+When CCKS happens, `less` will not quit after you hit `q`; instead, it will just display `q` on the prompt line like it's waiting for more (which it apparently is).
+It's only after you accidentally hit `return` that the program will try to understand those keystrokes; in case there indeed is a letter `q` on the line, `less` will act on that and quit.
+In case there were more characters on the prompt line, those characters will be spilled out to your command prompt that has been lying there waiting for you all the time, including that last `return` of yours, so it interprets that `return` key, meaning it tries to execute any garbage that came before the first `q`.

 **Symptom 2**—This can be especially annoying when trying to `shh user@host` into another machine; you get asked to enter your password, which you do (without getting any feedback from the command line, which is annoying but the expected thing to happen), and hit the return key.
 Then, nothing happens, indefinitely.

+**Symptom 3**—The cursor vanishes.
+Not sure when this happens, but it does sometimes, at least in `konsole`.

-**Diagnostic**—If an `shh` login fails, there's a simple diagnostic to see whether you've fallen prey to the Crazy Caret Key Syndrom: temporarily rename/move your `~/.ssh/known_hosts` to something/somewhere else.
+**Diagnostic**—If an `shh` login fails, there's a simple diagnostic to see whether you've fallen prey to the Crazy Caret Key Syndrome: temporarily rename/move your `~/.ssh/known_hosts` to something/somewhere else.
 This will make `ssh` ask you to type in `yes[enter]` before accepting the remote's identity.
 Thing is, you'll use the same `ssh` program with the same symptoms, but now visual feedback is not swallowed.
 Try `ssh user@host` or `ssh -vvv user@host` again; when asked to confirm the remote's identity, type `yes[enter]`; in case you